 Apart from physical and mental health issues, overloaded employees tend to become disengaged about the work they are doing, may lose their motivation or satisfaction from their achievements, and lack initiative.
 Also, there is a high probability of making more mistakes due to concentration difficulties.
 Consequently, overload reduces employees’ productivity.

-Needless to say that you won’t succeed with your project with overloaded team members, so it’s the project manager’s responsibility to organize work in such a way that the team members won’t have to work faster or long hours.
+Needless to say that you won’t succeed with your project with overloaded team members, so it’s the project/resource manager’s responsibility to organize work in such a way that the team members won’t have to work faster or long hours.

 While working on a project, it’s critically important for the team members to have enough energy and enthusiasm to cope with their tasks.
 Below are the actions that should be taken by project managers to prevent the team members from overload.